mahavedalla/mahavedalla/docs/questions/nibbana/whether-the-cessation-of-suffering-dukkhanirodha-is-equivalent-to-nibbana.md

-# Whether the cessation of suffering (dukkhanirodha) is equivalent to Nibbāna?
+Question: Whether the cessation of suffering (dukkhanirodha) is equivalent to Nibbāna?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 26